UniversalDependencies/docs/_eu-dep/cc.md

 *Zidane, Henry, Barthez, Deschamps, Blanc and rest-the-erg Europe-gen team robust-the-most form aux-they-transtive-present expert most-for.*

+Note that it is the last conjunct the element showing the ergative case.
+The ergative case corresponds to subjects of transitive verbs.
+In this case *to form*

 ~~~ sdparse
 Zidane , Henry , Barthez , Deschamps , Blanc eta enparauek Europako talde sendoena osatzen dute aditu gehienentzat .
 punct(Zidane-1, ,-2)